KavinEditors/KavinEditors/README.md

 ## 🚀 What I'm Working On
-- 🤖 Building **DunbBot** – a Discord bot that asks dumb questions and rewards you for guessing randomly
+- 🤖 Building **404-respec-not-found** – a Discord bot that disrespectects and roasts you and your friends worst !
-- 🧠 Learning advanced AI/ML using tensorflow, Mediapippe
+-🧠 Learning advanced AI/ML using tensorflow, Mediapippe (for a gesture project).
-- 🛠️ Automating boring tasks with clever scripts
+- 🛠️ Automating boring tasks with clever scripts.

 ## 📈 GitHub Stats
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=KavinEditors&show_icons=true&theme=tokyonight)

 ## 🎯 Fun Facts
-- 💡 I believe bugs are just features waiting to be understood
+- 💡 I believe bugs are just features waiting to be understood.
-- 🤔 I think in loops, dream in functions, and eat semicolons for breakfast
+- 🤔 I think in loops, dream in functions, and eat semicolons for breakfast.
-- 🧠 My brain runs on `random.choice()`
+- 🧠 My brain runs on `random.choice()`.

 ## 📬 Let's Connect!